scrabbletank/farhome-rules/worldguide.md

 - Hogsfeet is constantly muddy with it raining for the majority of the year.
 The deity of the lake northwest of Hogsfeet often creates rainstorms to water the crops and strengthen the rivers.
 - Of the main cities is probably the most distrustful of magic.
 There are few actual wizards, with the exception of the court seer, and so the town sees most magic as courting disaster.
 Divine magic being the exception, as the temple dedicated to the deity of the lake is very popular in Hogsfeet, with the majority of the town travelling to it for healing and aid.
 - City is built on labor and trade of raw resources.
 The Faewyn to the north and mountains to the west, and bountiful fields allows hogsfeet to produce a good chunk of the raw resources used by other cities.
 This leads to the population being on the poorer side, including the nobles, while the guilds/companies/merchants gain power and wealth.

+#### Mud Docks
+- a large piece of the city borders the thornbrook river, leading directly to farhome.
+The rain and general wetness causes this area to be especially muddy, almost constantly covered in a thick layer of mud.
+- The many docks service all kinds of ships and rafts, the safest and quickest route to farhome.
+- The docks have many warehouses on the outer edges where the ground is more stable, filled with raw goods waiting to be shipped.

+#### Trade Quarter
+- surrounding the hill of Thornbrook Keep is the trade quarter, larger houses and mansions where the rich merchants and nobles live.
+- Is the cleanest portion of the city and is surrounded by pallisade walls, separating the inner city from the sprawling outer city.

+#### Thornbrook Keep
+- Keep of Lord Thornbrook, ruler of Hogsfeet.
+- Made mainly of wood, is more of a barracks/great hall than a proper keep.
+Built on top of the rocky hill on the edge of hogsfeet.
+- Pallisade walls surround the keep and the Trade Quarter.

+#### The Sprawl
+- A large area filled with houses, inns, and taverns on the other side of the wall.
+- Due to the muddy, unstable ground buildings aren't larger than 1-2 stories.
+Many buildings have sunken into the ground over the years, causing them to lean slightly.
+The buildings inthe sprawl are packed near the walls, creating winding, tight alleys and roads.
+- The parts furthest from the river are turned into farmland, being extremely fertile ground and growing a huge amount of surplus food.
+- Sprawl is filled with various breweries, with nearly every tavern having their own meads and ales.

 ### Wintergate
 - Population: ~10000 exiles, ~7000 barbarians